panchanandevops/Learning-Prometheus/Prometheus-lab/README.md

     - `annotations`: Annotations provide additional information about the alert (e.g., summary).

 ### Alertmanagerconfig
-Let's break down the  Kubernetes Alertmanagerconfig YAML file in a clear and user-friendly way:
+Let's break down the Kubernetes Alertmanagerconfig YAML file in a clear and simple way:

 #### API Version and Kind:
 ```yaml